nahuel242/documentation/docs/Using Randomness/v2-subscription/vrf-v2-subscription.md

 3. The event is picked up by the VRF node and will wait for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof.

-4. The VRF coordinator verifies the proof on-chain then calls back the consuming contract `fulfillRandomWords` function.
+4. The VRF coordinator verifies the proof on-chain then calls back the consumer contract `fulfillRandomWords` function.
    After the request is complete, the final gas cost is recorded based on how much gas is required for the verification and callback.
 The total gas cost in wei for your request uses the following formula:

    ```